Addiction Counseling -Therapists and Counselors in Loudoun County (Sterling, VA)

 Philip began smoking pot when he was in high school.
 It was just fun at first.
 He would only use it occasionally—at parties, with his friends, when life became too much.
 But now that he is in his first full time job, he is ready to quit.
 The occasional use grew to the weekly use which grew into the daily use.
 Philip is ready to get serious about his career, and he sees the time and money he is dedicating toward marijuana.
 However, he is having trouble.
 Philip has tried to quit several times, but within a few days, he is back to the old habit.
 He is wondering if this may be an addiction.

 Alcohol.
 Prescription drugs.
 Cocaine.
 Marijuana.
 Sex.
 Internet.
 Video Games.
 Gambling.
 There many different substances and activities that can entrap people in an addiction.
 Far from a loss of willpower, addiction is a complex disease that affects the wiring of people’s brains.
 For most people, they need help to break free from the compulsive behaviors, and many people are finding that help through addiction counseling.

-The counselors at Thriveworks Sterling understand what it takes to regain self-control and heal from an addiction.
+The counselors and psychologists at Thriveworks Sterling understand what it takes to regain self-control and heal from an addiction.
 We have helped many clients regain their freedom.

 Why Do Addiction Form?

 There are numerous reasons an addiction can form as each addiction is unique and personal.
 However, often peer pressure or numbing are factors: